Fix: Error 0x80048bf5 in Windows 10 Mail App

 Method 1: Disable any and all third-party firewall programs

-The Mail app may be having trouble making a connection with the World Wide Web because a third-party firewall app is standing between it and a stable connection to the internet.
-If that is the case, simply disabling (or uninstalling) any and all third-party firewall applications on your computer will allow the Mail app to get through to the internet, effectively getting rid of error code 0x80048bf5.
-If it starts to work after disabling/uninstalling the third-party antivirus; then you can re-install it again (since that would reset the settings of the firewall).
+The Mail app may be having trouble establishing a connection with the World Wide Web due to interference from a third-party firewall app.
+This app may be hindering the Mail app from maintaining a stable internet connection.
+If this is the case, simply disabling or uninstalling any and all third-party firewall applications on your computer should allow the Mail app access to the internet, effectively eliminating error code 0x80048bf5.
+If the Mail app begins to work after disabling or uninstalling the third-party antivirus, you can then reinstall it; doing so will reset the firewall settings.

 Method 2: Rename the Comms folder on your computer